MAIF/otoroshi/manual.next/src/main/paradox/how-to-s/import-export-otoroshi-datastore.md

 { "done":true }
 ```

 > Note : be very carefully with this POST command.
-If you send a wrong JSON, you risked to break your instance.
+If you send a wrong JSON, you risk breaking your instance.

 The second way is to send the same configuration but from a file.
 You can pass two kind of file : a `json` file or a `ndjson` file.
 Both files are available as export methods on the danger zone.